slabsxyz/docs/docs/concepts/glossary.md

 ### Modular Blockchain
 A **modular blockchain** is a blockchain architecture that separates core functions such as execution, consensus, and data availability into specialized layers, allowing each layer to focus on one or more specific tasks.
 This modular approach enhances scalability, flexibility, and efficiency by enabling different blockchains to collaborate and optimize for specific roles, rather than handling all functions within a single, monolithic chain.

+### Restaking
+**Restaking** is a process where staked assets are reused to secure additional protocols or networks, enabling the same capital to generate multiple streams of rewards.
+This enhances capital efficiency by allowing staked assets to participate in various decentralized finance (DeFi) operations without requiring further investment or unstaking the original assets.

 ### Session Key
 A **session key** in Web3 is a temporary, limited-permission credential that allows users or AI agents to perform specific transactions or actions on behalf of a primary account without requiring repeated wallet authentications.
 It consists of a signing key and a configuration that defines its permissions, such as asset usage, transaction limits, and expiration, enabling seamless interaction with decentralized applications while maintaining security.